 Rock idols and movie stars follow loss of favorite politicians.

-From a symptoms point of view, I’d say the popularity of the Internet in general and social media in particular follows loss of primal tribal security as well.
-Interestingly, social media may facilitate at least a virtual return to feeling some aspects of primal tribal security.
-The important thing here is the necessity of maintaining balance.
-Each loss is followed by something that returns at least some degree of balance.
-(See Exquisite Balance.)
+From a symptoms point of view I’d say the popularity of the Internet’s social media follows loss of primal tribal security as well.
+Social media offers at least the promise of some aspects of primal tribal security.
+The important thing about Chapter 38 is how it paints a picture of how nature always moves in ways to rebalance conditions.
+It shows how each loss is followed by a gain that returns conditions to balance, albeit not necessarily the type of balance we want.
+Alas, each gain comes with its own set of unintended consequences.
+(See Exquisite Balance)

-Nature abhors a vacuum is another way to see this dynamic — emptiness invites filling.
-Changing circumstance as humanity moved from hunting and gathering to settled agriculture has led us to where we are ‘today’.
+As humanity moved from hunting and gathering to settled agriculture, losses through those changing circumstance led us to where we are ‘today’.
 The losses we accrue will lead us to where we will end up ‘tomorrow’.
-The most telling aspect in this view is that we are not actually in control of anything, despite what we think or wish.
+The most challenging part of all this is how it shows how we are not in control of life, and that every benefit comes with a cost.

 Considering this, the wise person manages without doing anything,